- Reference Number: HEY-941/2018

 - You will not be allowed to eat or drink anything for between 4 – 6 hours before surgery.
 Because this surgery involves removing part of your small bowel, you may also be given something to prepare your bowels to ensure that they are empty.

-- You may be given pre–medication to help you relax.
-A porter and a ward nurse will take you to theatre, and a relative may go with you and wait until the anaesthetist is ready.
+- A porter and a ward nurse will take you to theatre, and a relative may go with you and wait until the anaesthetist is ready.

 What is involved in a whipple’s operation?